 I do not have full siblings, but luckily both my mother and father do.
 I have tested my mother and my maternal uncle a few years ago and when I first read about Visual Phasing on Blaine Bettinger’s fantastic blog, I immediately knew what I was going to do next – get a DNA test for my maternal aunt, too!

-After meticulously studying Blaine’s instructions along with Ann Raymont’s and rounding it all up by watching Lars Martin’s video on YouTube (you will find the links below), I just couldn’t wait to put my newly acquired skills into practice.
+After meticulously studying Blaine’s instructions along with Ann Raymont’s and rounding it all up by watching Lars Martin’s video on YouTube, I just couldn’t wait to put my newly acquired skills into practice.

 Chromosome 1 is one of the two largest chromosomes and is usually not recommended for beginners.
 In my case, however, it turned out to have the cousin matches that I needed to complete the mapping.